Current stage: Resolved

 Defendants must serve an answer to the complaint or a Rule 12 motion within 21 days after service (service reflected as 2026-02-02).

-Counsel for defendants must provide written notice of the court's Order to all defendants and file a copy on the docket by 5:00 PM on this date.
+Counsel for defendants must provide written notice of the court's order to all defendants and file a copy of that notice on the docket by March 2, 2026 at 5:00 PM.

-Defendants must adjudicate the petitioner's Form I-765 and inform the petitioner of the decision (and reasons if denied) within ten days of the Order.
+Defendants must adjudicate the plaintiff's Form I-765 and inform the plaintiff of the decision, and if denied, provide the reasons for denial, within ten days of the order (on or before March 9, 2026).

 If the United States or a federal agency was served, the government must serve an answer or Rule 12 motion within 60 days after service (service reflected as 2026-02-02).